rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 but we might need to control the decision theory of myopic agents which could make the overall difficulty harder.

-What about sufficient usefulness?
+What about _sufficient usefulness_?
 The alignment tax will depend on how limited the time horizon must be to ensure safety.
 We'll assume that this time horizon maps onto real world time and that myopic agents follow dumb decision theory.
 Following dumb decision theory implies that the myopic agent will always pick